-“The variety of styles and expressions is simply unbelievable”, says the author of the app.
-“From minimlistic geometric sketches via subtle color studies to wild provokative and expressive drawings everything is present.
-The winner ornaments are cool pieces of art and a lot of personality shines through all of them”.
+"The variety of styles and expressions is simply unbelievable", says the author of the app.
+"From minimalistic geometric sketches via subtle color studies to wild provocative and expressive drawings, everything is present.
+The winner ornaments are cool pieces of art and a lot of personalities shines through all of them".

 The symmetry app iOrnament takes hand drawn stroke input on an iPad or iPhone and repeats it according to the rules of selected ornamental patterns.
-By this and the expressive power of the drawing apps pens and colors it provokes a very personal dialogue between the active user and the app.
-Every stroke may bring in an unexpected twist to a drawing and creating good ornaments becomes both an intellectual and artistic challenge.
-As a consequence the ornaments carry quite often an Escheresque flavor and are attractive to creative artistic people, as well as to scientifically oriented users.
+By this and the expressive power of the drawing apps pens and colors, it provokes a very personal dialogue between the active user and the app.
+Every stroke may bring in an unexpected twist to a drawing and create good ornaments becomes both an intellectual and artistic challenge.
+As a consequence, the ornaments carry quite often an Escheresque flavor and are attractive to creative artistic people, as well as to scientifically oriented users.

 Major Features of iOrnament include

 * Full support of all 17 wallpaper groups

 * Supports also rosette, spherical and hyperbolic symmetries

 * Glow pen to add highlights

 * Scroll, rotate, very high zoom range